-Talk to anyone in Buffalo, and usually they’ve got some percentage of Irish in them (proud Irish girl here myself!), which means that St. Patrick’s Day in the City of Good Neighbors is basically one big family party.
+Talk to anyone in Buffalo, and usually they’ve got some percentage of Irish in them (or come March 17th you pretend), which means that St. Patrick’s Day in the City of Good Neighbors is basically one big family party.

 Some celebrate with drinking.
-My family has always celebrated with an incredible spread of all the good stuff: melt-in-your-mouth-tender corned beef, cabbage and potatoes, along with crumbly, buttery Irish soda bread.
+Others celebrate with an incredible spread of all the good stuff: melt-in-your-mouth-tender corned beef, cabbage and potatoes, along with crumbly, buttery Irish soda bread.

 If you’re not lucky enough to have a mom who cooks, or ambitious enough to make it yourself, no worries; Buffalo’s got your back.
 A number of praise-worthy pubs throughout Western New York will save you a plane ticket to the Emerald Isle by transporting you via food.

-We’ve compiled a list (in no particular order) of the 10 best places to get a plate or two — or three, no judgement here — of Irish food.
+We’ve compiled a list of popular places to get a plate or two — or three, no judgement here — of Irish food.

 As the Irish blessing goes, “May the road rise up to meet you.
 May the wind always be at your back.
 May the sun shine warm upon your face, and rains fall soft upon your fields.”

 2134 Seneca St., South Buffalo / More Info